Larne: Freedom of the borough

 In memory of a battle in the town of Musa Qala in Afghanistan in 2006, involving the Royal Irish Regiment, a new regimental march, composed by Chris Attrill and commissioned by Larne Borough Council, was gifted to the regiment on Saturday 1 November 2008 in Larne, during an event in which the regiment was presented with "the Freedom of the Borough".

 This gave the regiment the right to march through the towns of the borough with 'flags flying, bands playing and bayonets fixed'.
 The march was named Musa Qala.

 Events

 The Friends Goodwill Music Festival occurs in May each year and supports local music.

 Sport

+Association Football

 Larne F.C., a professional association football club, plays in the NIFL Premiership.
 Local amateur football clubs include Larne Technical Old Boys F.C. and Wellington Recreation F.C.

+Rugby Union

+Larne RFC is an amateur rugby union club, formerly based at Sandy Bay in the town, but relocated to the nearby village of Glynn in 1968.

+Gaelic Games

+Latharna Óg GAC is a hurling club, located at Brustin Brae, just outside the town, and won the 2019 Antrim Junior B Hurling Championship.

 Twin city

 Larne is twinned with Clover, South Carolina, which has named one of its schools, Larne Elementary School, after Larne.